 Our favorite places to use for booking accommodations are TripAdvisor, Expedia, Hotels.com, and Booking.com.
 Compare prices, reviews, and proximity.
-Also, we have found that if you are able to avoid the weekends you can save money by traveling during midweek.
+Also, we have found if you can avoid the weekends you can save money by traveling during midweek.

 - Avoid restaurants with signs that say “We speak English” or that advertise multilingual menus.
 These are tourist traps that are more expensive and often don’t serve as good of food.

-- While we love to sample the restaurants don’t forget that hitting up the grocery store or market is a great way to cover lunch or mid-day snack.
+- While we love to sample the restaurants, don’t forget that hitting up the grocery store or market is a great way to cover lunch or mid-day snacks.

 I know it may seem like a ridiculous added expense, but you really don’t know what can happen while traveling.
 You could break an arm while motorbiking, need stitches from a surfing mishap, or even lose something like your camera.

 Travel insurance protects you from all of the accidents that can happen.
 It can save you while traveling in your own country or even while traveling overseas.
 Travel insurance is a smart thing to get so your cheap trip doesn’t end up costing you thousands in medical bills.

 We always travel with insurance and enjoy the peace of mind it gives us.
 World Nomads (our favorite) and Roam Right are two of the most popular options.